merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

     }
 ```

-When using "references mode" (see below) the default name for the `ASSEMBLY_DIR` is `02_REFERENCE_FASTA` (since in references mode no assembly is performed in the workflow, and the fasta files could be not assemblies, but rather full genomes).
-In order to change it, you may use `"REFERENCES_DIR"`, i.e.:
+When using the "references mode" (see below) the default name for the `ASSEMBLY_DIR` is `02_REFERENCE_FASTA`.
+You can change the default name the following way:

 ```
     "output_dirs":{